Treats type 2 diabetes. Used together with a proper diet and exercise to help control high blood sugar. This medicine is a sulfonylurea.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant, or if you have kidney disease, liver problems, heart or blood vessel disease, or an adrenal or pituitary gland problem.
-Tell your doctor if you also have a condition called glucose-6-phosphate dehydrogenase (G6PD) deficiency.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver problems, heart or blood vessel disease, or adrenal or pituitary problems.
+Tell your doctor if you also have glucose-6-phosphate dehydrogenase (G6PD) deficiency.

 Possible Side Effects While Using This Medicine